 Patients do not wear pyjamas during the day, but their personal or hospital clothes.
-The level of clothes hygiene should also be improved, especially in patients in chronic wards wearing hospital clothing.
+The level of clothes hygiene should also be improved, especially in patients on the male chronic ward wearing hospital clothing.

-During the first visit monitors received several complaints regarding the quality of food, especially monotonous breakfast, which consists mainly of tea, milk (diluted), bread and spreads.
+Monitors received several complaints regarding the quality of food, especially monotonous breakfast, which consists mainly of tea, milk (diluted), bread and spreads.
 Patients expressed a desire to include dairy products and cereals in the breakfast.
 One patient complained about the rotten pâté served for breakfast several days prior to the visit.
 The nurse confirmed this claim, noting that not the whole consignment intended for the ward was bad, but only several packages.
-A number of patients stated that fruit were poorly represented in the diet (once a week, occasionally twice a week the patients are served a piece of fruit after lunch) and that a dessert was served after lunch less than once a week.
-During one of the visits monitors had the opportunity to attend the lunch.
-Lunch was brought in plastic buckets from which it was served and included rice, potatoes and a small amount of ground meat.
-According to the opinion of the monitor who tasted the food, it was not appetizing.
-There was no salad.
-After lunch, patients received one banana.
+A number of patients stated that fruit were poorly represented in the diet (once a week, occasionally twice a week the patients are served a piece of fruit after lunch) and that a